-Both password protection and IP whitelisting are turned off when you are in preview mode, such as when you are inside Look & Feel settings or when you are logged into your account and viewing your Knowledge Base.
-This is done so you are able to preview it while you are working on it.
+Both password protection and IP whitelisting are turned off when in preview mode (when you are inside Look & Feel settings or when logged into your account and viewing your knowledge base) so you can preview it while working on it.

 You'll know when you are in preview mode, as the admin toolbar on your public knowledge base pages will show one or multiple warnings when you have either password protection or IP whitelisting turned on.
 For password protection it will just confirm that it is turned on and your users will be presented with the login page, and for IP whitelisting it will inform you whether or not your IP address would have been allowed were it enforced.